 - Annual fee.
 Annual fees are common with secured credit cards.
 As you compare secured credit cards, look for one with a low or no annual fee.
 This will lower the cost of having a secured credit card.

 - Interest rate.
 Ideally, you will pay your balance in full each month.
 This is the best way to build a good credit score and avoid getting into debt.
-If there’s a chance that you’ll carry a balance rather than pay in full each month, choose a secured credit card with a low interest rate.
+If there’s a chance you’ll carry a balance, however, choose a secured credit card with a low interest rate.
 You’ll pay less in finance charges if you have a low interest rate.

 - Upfront fees.
 The best secured credit cards do not charge any upfront fees.
 You’ll only have to pay your security deposit to receive your credit card.
 Tread carefully with any credit card that asks you to pay additional fees to get a credit card.